bastajko/Enigmatry/README.md

 I was trying to follow the document specifications strictly.

+Apart from specification I created middleware which is retrieving header property that should be common for all api's, and that's tenantId.

 I created services for the main logic, and repositories for data acces layer.

 I didn't create Generic Repository because I consider it's not necessary for this small project.